nizamuddinsyed/interactive-maps/README.md

 # interactive-maps
-New way of interacting maps with finger touch and feel.
+New way of interacting maps with touch and feel.